aarushgoradia/aarushgoradia/README.md

 ### Hi there 👋
-🌱 I’m currently a Junior in Electrical and Computer engineering interested in computer architecture!
+🌱 I’m currently a Junior at Princeton studying Electrical and Computer Engineering interested in computer architecture!
-🔭 I’m currently learning SystemVerilog and C++!
+🔭 I’m currently learning SystemVerilog and C++

 <!--
 **aarushgoradia/aarushgoradia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.